diegosalazar343/galactus-project/README.md

 _Type git clone, and then paste the URL you copied earlier.
 It should look like this: $ git clone https://github.com/YOUR-USERNAME/YOUR-REPOSITORY._
 _Open the project in VS Code_
 _Edit the numbers in the galactus.tests.js file_
-_run npm run test to see your results_
+_run npm run test to see your results, to do this follow the steps below._
+_First install Node on your machine if you don't have it already.
+To do this open your terminal and type brew install node._
+_To double check if it installed run node -v and it should return something like this v0.10.31_ _Now run the command npm install._

 ## Known Bugs
 _non-working user interface_